-The when to take Social Security question is at the top of the list because it is a decision nearly every American must make.
-You get less monthly income if you begin benefits early, and more monthly income if you begin benefits at a later age.
-Too many people assume this is a simple decision—and they take the option that puts more money in their pockets early on.
-A simplistic choice like this can cost a family thousands (in some cases even hundreds of thousands) of missed benefits.
-Rather than making a decision about Social Security independently of the rest of your situation, look at how it fits in holistically with all aspects of your retirement income plan, such as inflation, longevity, the need for guaranteed income, the amount of financial assets you have, your plans to work part-time in retirement, and your tax situation.
+Rather than deciding on Social Security independently of the rest of your situation, look at how it fits in holistically with all aspects of your retirement income plan.
+Consider factors like inflation, longevity, the need for guaranteed income, the amount of financial assets you have, whether you plan to work part-time in retirement, and your tax situation.
 Other variables such as your spouse or ex-spouse's income may play into this decision as well.

 2. How Long Will My Money Last?